google/timesketch/docs/developers/developer-guide.md

-### Developers guide
+# Developers guide

 It is recommended to develop Timesketch using a docker container.
-Refer to [Docker Readme](../docker/dev/README.md) for details on how to bring up the development container.

 Note: Exclamation mark `!` denotes commands that should run in the docker container shell, dollar sign `$` denotes commands to run in your local shell.